Quantum-Codes/Discord-bot/README.md

 ```
 token=<insert your token>
 ```
-7. Uncomment lines 4 and 5.
-8. Run `main.py`.
+7. Run `main.py`.
 It will take about 1 hour to register global commands to discord.
 If you need this to be instantaneous, then scroll down to "converting to local command"

 # Running on replit
 1. Create a python repl and in the shell git clone this repo.